hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

   Certificate data for a SelfManaged Certificate.
   SelfManaged Certificates are uploaded by the user.
 Updating such certificates before they expire remains the user's responsibility.
-  **Note**: This property is sensitive and will not be displayed in the plan.
   Structure is [documented below](#nested_self_managed).

 * `managed` -